Did you know that some people don’t believe we landed on the moon?

 Maybe you aren’t interested in apologetics (the intellectual defense of Christianity).
 Maybe the field seems daunting to you.
 I get that.

 Well, you’ll know a creeping, uncomfortable doubt.
-One that has engulfed quite a few people.

 Even if you can refute the first wave, they’ll spring the “OH, COME ON!” trap on you.
 “If the Bible were true, it wouldn’t need this much defense.”
 And then load on more gotchas.
 It’s a big book.